Shuffle/Shuffle-docs/docs/troubleshooting.md

 ## TLS timeout error/Timeout Errors/EOF Errors
-In certain cases, especially when you're running in swarm mode, you may experience timeouts, EOFs.
+In certain cases, especially when you're running in swarm mode (Make sure ports: 2377, 7946 and 4789 between your machines **internally**), you may experience timeouts, EOFs.
 Or maybe, in different cases a TLS timeout error, or a similar network request issue.
 This is most likely due to the network configuration of your Shuffle instances not matching the server it's running on.

 The main configuration is "MTUs", AKA Maximum Transmission Unit.
 This has to match _exactly_ - with the both the docker network driver bridge and shuffle_swarm_executions.